johnlee1/learn/machine-learning/supervised-learning.md

 ## Regression
 Regression is concerned with modelling the relationship between variables that is iteratively refined using a measure of error in the predictions made by the model.
 Use **cross-validation** to avoid over-fitting.

+## Support Vector Machines
+A Support Vector Machine (SVM) is a classifier formally defined by a separating hyperplane.
+In other words, given labeled training data, the algorithm outputs an optimal hyperplane which categorizes new examples.